LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 Website information for reporting issues was seen as more straightforward than other services areas, but this was often let down by a lack of response to keep people informed.

 > "It would be nice if the council responded, if they could just tell me what they're gonna do about it".
-One man even said  "how lovely would it be if they just closed the loop and showed me a bundle that have been fixed"
+One man even said  "how lovely would it be if they just closed the loop and showed me a bundle that have been fixed...it would make me feel great, like I have done something for my community"

 ## Stakeholder interviews